Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 Set up instructions:
 ---------------------
 The spagetti spoon end should be on the same side of the base which has the small loop and the 2 prongs.
 Use the firing pins (narrow metal rods attached to brown pipe cleaners and strings) to connect the metal end of the looped rope to the ring under the spagetti spoon.
 The looped rope can be attached to the prongs to adjust the launch height.
 Fire the trebuchet by pulling out the firing pin with the string.
+**Note:** currently (December 2025), the trebuchets are not in the best condition.
+What I (Anna) have found works best is attaching the looped string to the arm just under the spaghetti spoon, and then using a pin through the screw eye on the base and through one of the loops to hold the arm down and then launch.

 <br/>